-Over the last few months, the discussions regarding online privacy and user data collection were seen all over and the data mismanagement stories by tech giants have piqued the interest of online users.
-Concerns about user's privacy have risen among people.
-GDPR and alongside with ePrivacy directive aims at protecting the privacy by putting regulations over the data that are collected by websites from its users.
-This article discusses what GDPR have in store with regards to the cookie consent and what users and website owners should know about it.
+Over the last couple of years, discussions regarding online privacy and user data collection were all over.
+The data mismanagement stories by tech giants have piqued the interest of online users.
+Data protection laws, the GDPR (read the guide) and ePrivacy Directive aimed at protecting the privacy of European Union (EU) individuals.
+This article discusses what GDPR has in store with regards to the cookie consent and what users and website owners should know about it.

 What are Cookies?

-Cookies are small files that a website installs on a users browser many purposes.
-It could be to store the login details of users, or storing the items that a user have added into the cart in an online store, etc. Most of the time cookies are harmless little files that do not contain any executable code or harmful viruses unlike many would believe.
-So they do not potentially cause any harm to the user's device.
-Most of the time the cookies' job is to store information which the users have given voluntarily.
-More details about the cookies have been covered in this article.
+Cookies are small files that a website installs on a user’s browser for many purposes.
+It could be to store the login details of users, or storing the items that a user has added into the cart in an online store, etc. Most of the time, cookies are harmless little files that do not contain any executable code or harmful viruses, unlike many would believe.
+So, they do not potentially cause any harm to the user's device.
+Most of the time, their job is to store information which the users have given voluntarily.
+Read more details about the cookies in this article.

 Let's say you have been looking for a smartphone online.
 After searching for the best deals for a while, you move on to some other website.
-And there it is! the ad for the smartphone you admired a while ago appears in that totally unrelated website.
-Ever wondered how you are being shown ads that look tailored to your interests?
-This kind of custom advertisement is all over the internet and is a way for companies to reach out to their consumers and potential buyers.
+And there it is!
+The ad for the smartphone you admired a while ago appears on that unrelated website.
+Ever wondered how is this possible?

 Users have begun noticing this trend and have raised concerns over the advertising companies using collecting and using these data.
-As the data of millions of users around the globe are taken and profiled for practices like targeted advertising.
-To make things worse, the situation takes a dark turn when you draw a comparison with the real world.
-Imagine this situation where someone is tracking your every move and taking note of everything that you do.
+The data of millions of users around the globe are taken and profiled for such targeted advertising.
+Imagine this situation in real life where someone is tracking your every move and taking note of everything that you do.
+Scary, right?

 Informing the users

-The idea is to give the users real choice when it comes to the cookies.
-When we say real choice, it means that the consent should be informed and should be reversible.
-The users should be able to come back anytime revoke their consent.
+The idea is to give the users a real choice when it comes to cookies.
+When we say real choice, it means that the consent should be informed and reversible.
+The users should be able to go back anytime and revoke their consent.

-Also, for taking explicit consent, various cookies or cookie categories should not be enabled by default or the boxes should not be pre-checked for the cookies.
-It should be the users who enable them and then record their consent.
+Also, for taking explicit consent, there should not be any pre-checked options for such cookies or cookie categories.
+It should be up to the users to enable them and then record their consent.

 To know more about how different websites have implemented cookie notification bar on their website, read this article on GDPR Cookie Consent Website Examples.

 This part is for the website owners.
-It's easy to display a notification for the users where they get to give their consent by clicking or toggling a button, but the website owners now have to implement the consent.
-Below is the basic workflow of how the website should reflect the changes according to the consent of the user.
+It's easy to display a notification for the users where they get to give their consent by clicking or toggling a button.
+However, the website owners now have to implement the consent.

-Third-party services add tracking scripts to a website that track the user's behavior.
-These scripts are what installs the cookies on a users browser in order to collect the user data.
-So, to make a website compliant with the law, the website owners need to find a way in which these scripts will only be rendered on the website when the users have given their explicit consent by affirmative action to the use of these cookies.
+Third-party services add tracking scripts to a website that tracks the user's behavior.
+These scripts are what installs the cookies on a user’s browser to collect the user data.
+So, to make a website compliant with the law, the website owners need to find a way in which these scripts will only be rendered when the users have given their explicit consent.

-It is to be noted that there are other cookies installed by the website that are necessary for the website to function in its intended way.
+Please note that there are cookies that are necessary for the website to function in its intended way.
 These cookies are the least of your worries.
-You don't need the user consent to use these cookies as they do not collect any data that can identify the users.
+You don't need user consent to use them as they do not collect any data that can identify the users.

-As GDPR also requires that the users be provided with the option to reconsider their choice.
-If the user has given their consent and later at some point in time decide that they do not want these cookies to be used, they should be able to come back to the website and do so.
-At which point, the website should remove all the third-party scripts that have been installed earlier.
+If the users who have given their consent decide to revoke it later, they should be able to come back and do it without any difficulty.
+At this point, the website should remove all the third-party scripts that have been installed earlier.

-As the general public has become more aware of their rights and privacy online, laws like GDPR are very likely to be implemented in many more countries across the globe.
-As the law applies to all websites that serve the European Union, many of the website owners are left scratching their heads on how they can comply with the law.
-Implementing the requirements of the law will not be easy for someone who is not tech-savvy.
-The first step for them is to understand what the law requires of them and find the right solution that can help them comply.
+As the general public has become more aware of their rights and privacy online; laws like the GDPR are very likely to be implemented in many more countries across the globe.
+The first step for any website owner is to understand what the law requires of them and find the right solution that can help them to obtain GDPR cookie consent.